JustNason/JustNason/README.md

-Nason
+I build robots, among other things.

-I made a website:
+I also made a website for some reason:

 https://justnason.github.io/